cooyit/Academy/module2/readme.md

+Data Analysis for the Life Sciences | Rafael A Irizarry and Michael I Love

 HOMEWORK
 download the femaleMiceWeights.csv using downloader package in your path.
 1. Read in the file femaleMiceWeights.csv and report the body weight of the mouse in the exact name of the